The White Stripes: 2007–2008: Icky Thump and hiatus

-After the conclusion of the Canadian dates, they embarked on a brief U.S. leg of their tour, which was to be followed by a break before more shows in the fall.
+After the conclusion of the Canadian dates, they embarked on a brief US leg of their tour, which was to be followed by a break before more shows in the fall.
 But before their last show—in Southaven, Mississippi—Ben Blackwell (Jack's nephew and the group's archivist) says that Meg approached him and said, "This is the last White Stripes show".
 He asked if she meant of the tour, but she responded, "No. I think this is the last show, period."
 On September 11, 2007, the band announced the cancellation of 18 tour dates due to Meg's struggle with acute anxiety.
 A few days later, the duo canceled the remainder of their 2007 UK tour dates as well.

-Later work and breakup (2008–2011)
+In his review of Under Great White Northern Lights for Vanity Fair, Bill Bradley commented on the tour cancellations, saying that it was "impossible" not to see Meg as "road-weary and worn-out" at the end of the film.

 The band was on hiatus from late 2007 to early 2011.
-While on hiatus, Jack formed a group called The Dead Weather (featuring himself, Jack Lawrence, Dean Fertita, and Alison Mosshart), although he insisted that the White Stripes remained his top priority.
-The White Stripes performed live for the first time since September 2007 on the final episode of Late Night with Conan O'Brien on February 20, 2009, where they performed an alternate version of "We're Going to Be Friends".
-This proved to be their final live performance as a band.
+While on hiatus, Jack formed a group called the Dead Weather, although he insisted that the White Stripes remained his top priority.
+Dominique Payette, a Quebecois radio host, sued the band for $70,000 in 2008 for sampling 10 seconds of her radio show in the song "Jumble Jumble" without permission.
+The matter was ultimately settled out of court.
+In early 2008, the band released limited-edition Holga cameras stylized around Jack and Meg.